Skip to main content

 The Vesuvius Challenge was launched in March 2023 to bring the world together to read the Herculaneum scrolls.
 Along with smaller progress prizes, a Grand Prize was issued for the first team to recover 4 passages of 140 characters from a Herculaneum scroll.

 Following a year of remarkable progress, the prize was claimed.
-After 275 years, the ancient puzzle of the Herculaneum Papyri has been solved.
+After 275 years, the ancient puzzle of the Herculaneum Papyri has been cracked open.
 But the quest to uncover the secrets of the scrolls is just beginning.

-2023 was a milestone year that gave us unprecedented access to scrolls that have not been read in two millennia.
-Incredible teams of engineers helped us unlock these secrets.
+Incredible teams of engineers are helping us unlock these secrets, providing unprecedented access to scrolls that have not been read in two millennia.
 Learn more about their accomplishments.

 Team